Contract Cleaning Sector

 Contribution to Revenue Commissioners

-On request from a worker, or his/her representative, employers will provide evidence of payment made to Revenue Commissioners and the Department of Social Protection on behalf of that worker.
+On request from a worker, or with the workers written consent from his/her representative, employers will provide evidence of payment made to Revenue Commissioners and the Department of Social Protection on behalf of that worker.

 Deduction of Union Dues at Source